Colitis: Signs and symptoms

-The signs and symptoms of colitis are quite variable and dependent on the cause of the given colitis and factors that modify its course and severity.
+The signs and symptoms of colitis are quite variable and dependent on the cause of the colitis and factors that modify its course and severity.

 Common symptoms of colitis may include: mild to severe abdominal pains and tenderness (depending on the stage of the disease), persistent hemorrhagic diarrhea with pus either present or absent in the stools, fecal incontinence, flatulence, fatigue, loss of appetite and unexplained weight loss.

 More severe symptoms may include: shortness of breath, a fast or irregular heartbeat and fever.

 Other less common or rare non-specific symptoms that may accompany colitis include: arthritis, mouth ulcers, painful, red and swollen skin and irritated, bloodshot eyes.

-Signs seen on colonoscopy include: colonic mucosal erythema (redness of the colon's inner surface), ulcerations and hemorrhage.
+Signs seen on colonoscopy include: colonic mucosal erythema (redness of the colon's inner surface), ulcerations, and hemorrhage.

 Diagnosis

-Symptoms suggestive of colitis are worked-up by obtaining the medical history, a physical examination and laboratory tests (CBC, electrolytes, stool culture and sensitivity, stool ova and parasites et cetera).
+Symptoms suggestive of colitis are worked up by obtaining the medical history, a physical examination, and laboratory tests (CBC, electrolytes, stool culture and sensitivity, stool ova and parasites, et cetera).
 Additional tests may include medical imaging (e.g. abdominal computed tomography, abdominal X-rays) and an examination with a camera inserted into the rectum (sigmoidoscopy, colonoscopy).

-An important investigation in the assessment of colitis is biopsy.
+An important investigation in the assessment of colitis is biopsy for histopathology.
 A very small piece of tissue (usually about 2mm) is removed from the bowel mucosa during endoscopy and examined under the microscope by a histopathologist.
-It can provide important information regarding the cause of the disease and the extent of bowel damage.
+A biopsy report generally does not state the diagnosis, but should state any presence of chronic colitis, give an indication of disease activity, as well as state the presence of any epithelial damage (erosions and ulcerations).

+Histopathology findings generally associated with chronic colitis include:

+Other findings include basal plasmacytosis and mucin depletion.

+Histopathology findings generally associated with active colitis include:

 Types

 There are many types of colitis.
-They are usually classified by the cause.
+The cause of colitis determines how they are usually classified.